salsita/inStyle/README.md

 No default skin.
 No learning process.
 Few opinions.

-A Stylus-based responsive CSS seed for hands-on UI developers that promotes high usability abstractions in favor of bootstrapism and overcomplicated architecture.
+A minimal Stylus-based responsive CSS seed for hands-on UI developers that promotes high usability abstractions in favor of bootstrapism and overcomplicated architecture.

 ## Installation

 `npm install`
 `gulp`

 ## Features